Table of Contents

 Employees in intensive care units

-The ICU physician is the team leader and is usually a trained intensivist, with advanced intensive care medicine training after completing a specialization in medicine, anesthesiology or general surgery.
+The ICU physician is the team leader and is usually a trained intensivist, with advanced intensive care training along with a specialization in medicine, anesthesiology, or surgery.

 - Head-to-toe assessment

 - Special focus on gross neurological exam and level of consciousness

 - Pulmonary exam with focus on observing the respiratory pattern and excluding pneumothorax (in cases of trauma, or after central line placement or other interventions)

 - Cardiovascular assessment with emphasis on volume status – often includes cardiac ultrasound and assessment of central venous pressure